AI7BQ/nodographer/README.md

 ## Overview

-Nodographer is a complete mesh mapping system consisting of two integrated components:
+Nodographer is a mesh mapping web app and API consisting of two integrated components:

 - **Backend** (`meshmapPoller`): Python async daemon that polls AREDN nodes, collects network topology and node data, manages a relational database, and generates JSON data files.
 Runs as a systemd service with configurable polling intervals and supports both MySQL/MariaDB and SQLite.